Insurance for gardeners

-As a gardener, you’re used to the changing of the seasons – whether that means you’re pruning trees ahead of winter or mowing lawns over summer.
+As a gardener, you’re used to the changing of the seasons – whether that means you’re pruning trees before winter or mowing lawns in summertime.
 But one thing that never changes is the need to protect your business with the right insurance cover.

 You need to make sure you protect your gardening business with the right insurance cover.
 This could include:

 Public liability insurance.
 This can cover compensation and legal costs if someone else is injured or their property is damaged because of your work.

 Employers’ liability insurance.
 This is a legal requirement if you employ one or more people.
 It can protect you against compensation and legal costs if someone is injured or becomes ill as a result of working for you.